Department Creation & Management

 Internal vs External Departments

 There are a few different methods of separating Internal Users from External Users in Absorb.
 The recommended way to achieve this is to first create two new Departments called Internal and External.
 Place these new Departments immediately after the highest level Department in your hierarchy.
 The highest level Department in your LMS is referred to as the Root Department.
 Next, place any internal employees under the Internal Department, and any external Users such as your Clients under the External Department.
-If you sell courses through E-Commerce, you could add those Users to the External Department stream as well.
+If you sell Courses through E-Commerce, you could add those Users to the External Department stream as well.

-One method for creating a unique experience for different groups of Users in Absorb is to create and use separate URLs, separately or in conjunction with custom branding and department templates based on the department that the users are in.
+One method for creating a unique experience for different groups of Users in Absorb is to create and use separate URLs, separately or in conjunction with custom branding and Department Templates based on the Department that the Users are in.

 Department Hierarchy Example.png

 There are many benefits of structuring your Departments this way.
-For example, you can create custom URL Routes for the Internal and External department streams in order to create a unique experience.
+For example, you can create custom URL Routes for the Internal and External Department streams in order to create a unique experience.
 You can also create new Department Templates for unique dashboard branding on the Learner Interface.
-You will need to contact your Client Success Manager or Account Manager to have new URL Routes created.
+You will need to contact your Client Success Manager or Account Manager to have new URL routes created.

-Note: If you have a Blended Billing Model and are assigning Users to a Department, a tool tip will state whether the Department you've selected has Internal or External Billing applied.
+If you have a Blended Billing Model and are assigning Users to a Department, a tool tip will state whether the Department you've selected has Internal or External Billing applied.
 Please ensure you have selected the correct Department and the Department has the expected Billing Type.

 large-billing default enroll key.png